Stochastic Evolution of Primordial Black Holes to near-extremality in EFTs of Gravity: EFT Corrections to biasing probability

-A direct expansion beyond the linear order reveals that the next non-vanishing correction appears at $\mathcal{O}(\chi^3)$.
-Such cubic terms generically introduce curvature into the probability profile but can however spoil monotonicity over the full physical range $\chi\in[-1,1]$.
-We therefore seek a minimal non-linear completion that captures the curvature while preserving the, monotonicity and asymptotic conditions of the probability.
-This motivates the introduction of a term of the form $C_1,\chi|\chi|$, added to the linear contribution $C_0,\chi$, to get something of the form :
+A direct expansion beyond the linear order reveals that the next non-vanishing spin-dependent correction in the general relativistic limit appears only at the cubic order, $\mathcal{O}(\chi^3)$.
+While these cubic terms generically introduce required curvature into the probability profile as the spin approaches extremality, truncating the expansion at $\mathcal{O}(\chi^3)$ typically spoils the monotonicity of the probability over the full physical domain $\chi \in [-1, 1]$.
+A non-monotonic probability distribution would violate the strict physical boundary conditions required for the emission states: $P_{\uparrow\uparrow}(1) = 0$ (emission of aligned photons is forbidden at extremality) and $P_{\uparrow\uparrow}(-1) = 1$.

+Therefore, we seek a minimal non-linear completion that captures the required curvature while preserving both the monotonicity and the asymptotic conditions of the probability.
+Following the authors in \cite{Taylor:2024fvf}, we introduce a corrective term by hand.
+This is achieved by adding a term of the form $C_1 \chi |\chi|$ to the linear contribution: